 Millennial Burnout Is Why We’re Tired All The Time

 “If only I had 10 more minutes of sleep,” I tell myself when the alarm blares in the morning.
-I catch the crowded bus to work and pour myself bottled coffee as fuel to start the day.
+I get out of bed and pour myself bottled coffee as fuel to start the workday.

 By 11pm, I’m in bed trying to fight insomnia with a fixed bedtime, but to no avail.
 I spend hours tossing and turning.
 Somehow, I get a little shut-eye, which gives me enough energy to perform my job, but not much left for anything else.